Sociail · Security

 Security is one layer.
 Trust is the rest.

-Security is the technical practice of keeping data safe.
-Trust is what we do with that safety — how AI participates, how memory is scoped, how approvals work, how Browser Control is bound.
+Security protects the system.
+Trust explains how AI participates inside that system — how memory is scoped, how approvals work, how Browser Control is bound, and how users stay in control.
 Both pages matter; they cover different ground.